Baptist Medical & Dental Mission International was founded in 1974 by Missionaries Charlie and Carolyn Herrington in Tegucigalpa, Honduras.

 In 2010, World Baptist Missions (WBM) merged with BMDMI.
 Now under the auspices of BMDMI, the Baptist Hospital in Guaimaca, Honduras is growing in its ability to meet great needs through daily clinics and surgical programs made possible by volunteer North American surgeons.
 This merger has opened exciting new doors of ministry previously unavailable to BMDMI.

-In 2012, BMDMI extended its mission outside of Central America and into Nepal – the world’s only Hindu nation.
+In 2012, BMDMI extended its mission outside of Central America and into South Asia – the world’s only Hindu nation.
 In 2014, BMDMI began serving in Guatemala.
 As the Lord provides and makes clear, and as servants are sent into the fields, BMDMI will continue to expand with the Gospel message of Jesus Christ!

 Since the Mission's foundation, the leaders of BMDMI promised the Lord that the physical care the Mission offered would never overshadow the spiritual care it seeks to provide; and the Lord has blessed the ministry in a great way for abiding by this promise.